crossbario/autobahn-python/examples/twisted/websocket/echo_multicore/README.md

 	pypy server.py --wsuri ws://localhost:9000 --workers 4

-In general, using more workers than CPU cores avaiable will not improve performance, likely to the contrary.
+In general, using more workers than CPU cores available will not improve performance, likely to the contrary.

 Detailed usage: